rogervinas/contract-testing-with-pact/README.md

 1. Tests will be executed against a provider mock.
 2. The "contract" will be generated locally under `build/pacts`.
 We can generate them in another directory using `@PactDirectory` annotation or `pact.rootDir` system property.

-You can check the "contract" generated locally in `build/pacts/Sample API Client-Sample API Server.json` file.
+You can check the "contract" generated locally in `build/pacts/Sample API Client-Sample API Server.json`.

 ## 3) Consumer publishes the "contract"